davidlai3/davidlai3/README.md

 My name is David Lai, and I'm currently a CS and Applied Math major at Stony Brook University.

-I love algorithms, backend development, and competition math.
+I love algorithms, low level programming, and problem solving.

 If you wish to contact me, please do it through my personal email.